Start today for FREE.

 In Nevada, landlords must use specific types of eviction notices based on the reason for eviction.
 The main types include:

 For non-payment of rent in tenancies of 45 days or less where rent is paid daily or weekly.
-The tenant must pay all past due rent or vacate within four judicial days.
+Additionally, tenants must pay all past due rent or vacate within four judicial days.

 For non-payment of rent in tenancies of fewer than 45 days where rent is paid weekly or more frequently.
-The tenant must pay all past due rent or vacate within seven judicial days.
+Furthermore, tenants must pay all past due rent or vacate within seven judicial days.

 For curable lease violations, such as health and safety issues or interference with neighbors.
-The tenant must correct the violation or vacate within five judicial days.
+Additionally, tenants must correct the violation or vacate within five judicial days.

-For summary process eviction when the tenant has already received a proper eviction notice but has not vacated.
-The tenant must vacate within five judicial days.
+For summary process eviction when tenants have already received a proper eviction notice but have not vacated.
+Moreover, tenants must vacate within five judicial days.

 For terminating month-to-month or year-to-year leases, expired leases, or situations with no written lease.
-The tenant must vacate within thirty calendar days.
+Therefore, tenants must vacate within thirty calendar days.

 How to Write an Eviction Notice in Nevada

-To ensure legal compliance, an eviction notice must include the following elements:
+To ensure legal compliance, eviction notices must include the following elements:

 How to Calculate Expiration Date in Nevada

-The notice period begins the day after the notice is delivered.
-If the last day falls on a weekend or legal holiday, the period extends to the next judicial day.
+The notice period begins the day after landlords deliver the notice.
+Moreover, if the last day falls on a weekend or legal holiday, the period extends to the next judicial day.

 How to Serve an Eviction Notice in Nevada

-Mailed notices extend the notice period by three calendar days.
+Moreover, mailed notices extend the notice period by three calendar days.
+Therefore, landlords should account for this extension when calculating deadlines.

 Nevada Eviction Process